 The owner builder has to provide a slab or purchase a raised floor, bathroom and kitchen fittings, and farm out plumbing and electrical.
 And of course labour to help erect and fit out.
 That will add from $50- $100,000 to the price depending on how much the owner builder does.

 A down-sized development application is required, but nothing like a new house DA.
 Beware of advertisements and promotions stating you don't need a permit or DA to build a Granny Flat.
 This is absolutely false.
 Do you want the building on your plan??
 Well, yes you do, if you want to rent it, or eventually sell it.
-An unplanned habitable dwelling on your property is going to spook buyers for sure.
+An unregistered dwelling on your property is going to spook buyers for sure.
 Yes a building under 60sqm is permitted to be built wthout permission, but less than 8m x 8m is a very small house.
 Might work for granny, if she gave up ALL of her belongings, but fitting an ensuite, small kitchen, laundry, bedroom plus an area to dine and lounge into 60sqm is 'tiny house' style, and hardly rentable.

 To comply with most council regulations: